JegorRA/Nettack_with_AMM/README.md

 # Adversarial Attacks on Neural Networks for Graph Data
+# Adjency Matrix Modification

-Implementation of the method proposed in the paper:
+Implementation of the Nettack method proposed in the paper:
 **[Adversarial Attacks on Neural Networks for Graph Data](https://arxiv.org/abs/1805.07984)**

 by Daniel Zügner, Amir Akbarnejad and Stephan Günnemann.